govau/service-manual/content/user-research/identifying-users-needs/how-to.md

 Treat any opinions or suggestions that don’t come from users as assumptions that have to be proven by doing research.

+### [2]Keep researching through the whole process

+You must keep [researching through each stage](../research-stages/) of the design and delivery process to make sure your service continues to meet user needs.